The Writing, Speaking, and Argument Program (WSAP) supports research in writing studies.

-- Pursue your own research about writing—We mentor and support undergraduate researchers who are developing independent research projects, or expanding projects started in one of our writing courses.
+- Pursue your own writing studies research project: We mentor and support undergraduate researchers who are developing independent research projects.

-- Apply for a research assistant position—When these positions are open, they are posted to our undergraduate employment page.
+- Apply for a research assistant position: Available positions are posted on JobLink and on our undergraduate employment page.

 University undergraduates have gone on to publish their writing-related research in publications like Writing Center Journal.

 We seek answers to questions about teaching, tutoring, and learning about writing.
 In our research, we analyze text(s).
 We ask: what is writing?
 How does writing work?

 Because writing is a feature of academic work across disciplines, writing studies research is inherently interdisciplinary and multi-modal.
 Theories guiding writing research draw from areas such as cognitive science, linguistics, and composition and rhetoric.

 Our faculty’s research projects bring together a range of disciplinary knowledge and often combine qualitative and quantitative methods.

 For questions about undergraduate research in writing or writing studies, contact:

 WSAP Executive Director

 WSAP Associate Director